How lipase helps digest fats

 Lipase enzymes are important protein components of digestion.

 The significance of lipase is due to the ability to convert fats and triglycerides to short-chain fatty acids.
 Short-chain fatty acids are the main source of nutrition for cells in the colon, and are considered helpful in reducing the risk of inflammation.

 Lipases are found in a variety of sources.
 First discovered in 1846 by Claude Bernard while investigating pancreatic cells, lipases have since been found in plants, fungi, and microbes.

 Much research is devoted to finding ways to produce lipase for industrial purposes such as management of waste oils.
 Now, medical research is focusing on the use of lipase enzymes as therapeutic agents.

 Lipases are vital in breaking down the fats and triglycerides in our foods.
 The human body produces a variety of different lipases, from the mouth to the intestinal tract, for digesting different types of fats.

-Dietary lipase supplements are helpful in breaking down fats while they are still held in the stomach.
-The ability to be active under acidic conditions is the major advantage microbial/fungal lipase supplements have over pancreatic lipases.
+- Dietary lipase supplements are helpful in breaking down fats while they are still held in the stomach.
+The ability to remain active under acidic conditions is the major advantage of microbial/fungal-derived lipase supplements over pancreatic lipases.

-Dietary fats can slow down the emptying of the stomach, which delays digestion of the food mass.
-This contributes to bloating and stomach distress.
+Dietary fats can slow down the emptying of the stomach, delaying digestion of the food mass.
+This leads to bloating and stomach distress.

-Acid will continue to be secreted into the stomach as long as the food remains.
-This can contribute to heartburn and reflux especially with large meals taken during the evening.
+Acid continues to be secreted as long as the food remains in the stomach.
+This contributes to heartburn and reflux especially with large meals taken during the evening.

 Posted in Digestion;